-Given the basic exponential growth equation $h(t) = ab^t$, doubling time can be found by solving for when the original quantity has doubled - by solving $2a = a(b)^x$, or more simply $2 = b^x$.
+Given the basic exponential growth equation $h(t) = ab^t$, doubling time can be found by solving for when the original quantity has doubled; by solving $2a = a(b)^x$, or more simply $2 = b^x$.
 Again notice how the initial amount is irrelevant when solving for doubling time.

-Cancerous cells can grow exponentially.
-If a cancerous growth contained 300 cells last month and 360 cells this month, how long will it take for the number of cancerous cells to double?
+Cancer cells sometimes increase exponentially.
+If a cancerous growth contained 300 cells last month and 360 cells this month, how long will it take for the number of cancer cells to double?